-Bohol has a plethora of attractions and while world class diving at Panglao Island is it’s biggest draw, the Chocolate Hills are most famous for their extra terrestrial natural beauty.
-Located in Carmen, Bohol, this series of strangely shaped hills get their delicious name from their colour in the dry season.
-From the month of February to July, Chocolate Hills turn roasted coffee or caramel in colour when their otherwise soft green fuzz like vegetation dry up from the extreme heat.
+Bohol has a plethora of attractions and it is a very easy-to-reach destination. while world-class diving at Panglao Island is its biggest draw, the Chocolate Hills are most famous for their extra terrestrial natural beauty.
+Located in Carmen, Bohol, this series of strangely shaped hills gets its delicious name from their colour in the dry season.
+From the month of February to July, Chocolate Hills turn roasted coffee or caramel in colour when their otherwise soft green fuzz-like vegetation dry up from the extreme heat.
 Made up of more than 1268 small hillocks, this unusual landscape is very uniform in shape and is scattered across a large area.
-The result is a mind blowing panorama of hundreds of green or brown hilly cones stretching across lush rice fields into a violet horizon.
+The result is a mind-blowing panorama of hundreds of green or brown hilly cones stretching across lush rice fields into a violet horizon.
 Due to their short stature, climbing these hills is not allowed and the best way to enjoy them is from a designated viewpoint.

-Another legend believes the lovely hills to be dried up poop of a naughty giant water buffalo who had plagued the residents of a town by eating all their crops and this had been my least favourite Chocolate Hills story.
-The most romantic legend however, is a very sad one and it tells the tale of a powerful, young giant called Arogo who had fallen in love with a mortal woman.
-Upon her death, a heart broken Arogo had cried nonstop and his tears had dried to form the breathtaking vista of low hills.
-While the stories involving the Chocolate Hills range from romantic, gross to really bizarre, the feeling upon seeing them for the first time is nearly always uniformly the same.
-Skepticism is most often the first reaction of every Chocolate Hills’ first time visitor and it is difficult to overlook the feeling that the attraction is over hyped.
+Another legend believes the lovely hills to be dried-up poop of a naughty giant water buffalo who had plagued the residents of a town by eating all their crops and this had been my least favourite Chocolate Hills story.
+The most romantic legend, however, is a very sad one and it tells the tale of a powerful, young giant called Arogo who had fallen in love with a mortal woman.
+Upon her death, a heartbroken Arogo had cried nonstop and his tears had dried to form the breathtaking vista of low hills.
+While the stories involving the Chocolate Hills range from romantic, and gross to really bizarre, the feeling upon seeing them for the first time is nearly always uniformly the same.
+Skepticism is most often the first reaction of every Chocolate Hills’ first-time visitor and it is difficult to overlook the feeling that the attraction is overhyped.

 RESPONSIBLE TRAVELING-BECAUSE I CARE